keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 2.md

 HP: 27
 Speed: 30ft
 **STR: 10(0), DEX: 12(+1), CON: 13(+1), INT: 12(+1), WIS: 15(+2), CHA: 11(0)**
-Skills: Stealth +6
+Skills: Stealth +6, Nature +3, Medicine +4
-Senses: Darkvision 60ft, Passive perception 9
+Senses: Darkvision 60ft, Passive perception 12
 CR 1/4 PB +2

 **Spellcasting.** The Goblin Shaman is a 4th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 12, +4 to hit with spell attacks).
 It has the following druid spells prepared: